Team: 4 | Duration: 12 weeks | Reading Time: 7 mins

 Refinement and Evaluative Research

-- Standardizing naming conventions for different components in the feature overlay/coach marks component.
+Standardizing naming conventions for different components in the coach marks.

 Reflection and Next Steps